 It was caused by a silly mistake but it totally destroyed my database.
 I wasn’t entirely unprepared for the situation and I did have backups.
 However, I hadn’t bothered to get familiar with the restoration process to recover data from my backup and I was now rummaging around in unfamiliar parts of the Linode Manager.

-As mentioned in my review of Linode’s VPS services, I’ve paid for the Linode Backup service but I had never bothered to looking into it.
+As mentioned in my review of Linode’s VPS services, I’ve paid for the Linode Backup service but I’d never bothered to look into it.
 I assumed it would be a one-click process and that would be that.

 My assumption about Linode Backup wasn’t exactly wrong, but I was a bit optimistic regarding how easy it would be to use.
 I’d imagine the process would be something like this: